-A table of requirements of the National Framework and reference to how each requirement is met by West Midlands Fire and Rescue Authority is available here.
+A table of requirements of the Fire and Rescue National Framework for England, and reference to how each requirement is met by West Midlands Fire and Rescue Authority is available here.

 The Fire Authority meets the requirements set out in the Fire and Rescue Service Act 2004, Civil Contingencies Act 2004, the Regulatory Reform (Fire Safety) Order 2005, Fire and Rescue Services (Emergencies) (England) 2007, Localism Act 2011 and the Fire and Rescue National Framework for England.